kevinrfoster/ecob2000_lecture1A/README.md

 Without a doubt, programming is tough.
 In R or with any other program, it is frustrating and complicated and difficult to do it the first few times.
-Some days it feels like a continuous battle just to do the simplest thing\!
+Some days it feels like a continuous battle just to do the simplest thing!
 Keep going despite that, keep working on it.

 Your study group will be very helpful of course.